 Here is a list of available online resources that are designed for a wide variety of health care professionals interested in learning more about providing treatment for tobacco dependence.

-Rx for Change, offered by the University of California San Francisco, is a free training program designed to equip health professionals with the skills for assisting patients with quitting tobacco use.
+- Rx for Change: training program designed to equip health professionals (general, psychiatry, mental health peer counselors, cancer care, cardiology, and surgical providers) with the skills for assisting patients with cessation.

-Tobacco Recovery Resource Exchange, offered by Rockefeller Colleges Professional Development Program, is a free 21-hour module curriculum focused on integrating tobacco-use interventions into chemical dependence services.
+- Tobacco Recovery Resource Exchange: free 21-hour module curriculum focused on integrating tobacco-use interventions into chemical dependence services.